 10. Alexander Hamilton

-Alexander exhibits traits of all four houses.
+Alexander exhibits traits of all four Houses.
 His ambition is established early on.
-By writing “day and night,” he is hard working.
+By writing “day and night,” he is hardworking.
 As Emma says, he fights bravely in the Revolutionary War.
-I could see him being a Hatstall, but I agree with Dan Radcliffe: the Sorting Hat would ultimately choose Ravenclaw.
+We could see him being a Hatstall, but we agree with Daniel Radcliffe: The Sorting Hat would ultimately choose Ravenclaw.
 Attached to everything Alexander does – from war to defending the Constitution to his actions in the Cabinet – is his eccentric, brilliant brainpower.